 What does this tell us?
 Recruiters need to provide increasingly good Candidate Experience to stand out.
 When talent is scarce, you need to make sure your candidate journey is watertight and you don’t leave candidates in the dark about their status.
 Only then can you expect high-quality candidate referrals.
 No candidate will refer you to others if they’ve had a bad experience with you.

 Whose responsibility is Candidate Experience?

 The Bullhorn report also raised a crucial question relating to responsibility.
-Who is responsible for candidate experience?
+Who is responsible for the way your candidates experience the hiring process?
 The jury is out.
 Forty-eight percent said individual recruiters are responsible, and 45 percent say it’s a shared responsibility.
-Bullhorn said they side with the 45, arguing that “delivering a truly rewarding candidate experience is something the whole firm contributes to, regardless of who’s on the front lines with candidates.”
+Bullhorn said they side with the 45, arguing that “delivering a truly rewarding Candidate Experience is something the whole firm contributes to, regardless of who’s on the front lines with candidates.”
 Here at Starred, we’d tend to agree.

 Recruiters will already be familiar with thinking of their process as a funnel or a Candidate Journey with many different touchpoints.